 Enterprise Energy Fund Overview

-The Enterprise Energy Fund is a low-interest loan and grant program available to businesses and nonprofit organizations to help finance energy improvements and renewable energy projects in their buildings.
+The Enterprise Energy Fund is a low-interest, revolving loan fund available to businesses and nonprofit organizations to help finance energy improvements and renewable energy projects in their buildings.
 The goals are reduction of energy costs and consumption and promotion of economic recovery and job creation.

-CDFA and its partners, the New Hampshire Community Loan Fund and The Jordan Institute, were initially awarded $3.5 million in American Recovery and Reinvestment Act funding through the New Hampshire Office of Energy and Planning, to capitalize a revolving loan fund, the Enterprise Energy Fund.
+CDFA and its partners were initially awarded $3.5 million in American Recovery and Reinvestment Act funding through the New Hampshire Office of Energy and Planning, to capitalize a revolving loan fund, the Enterprise Energy Fund.
 The Fund will help finance energy improvements in buildings owned by micro, small, medium, and large commercial businesses and nonprofit organizations.

 An additional $3.1 million was approved in November 2010 for use only in commercial businesses.

 CDFA encourages applicants to also make use of utility rebate programs and other related sources of funding, including the NH Office of Energy and Planning.

 The program is available to finance improvements to the overall energy-efficiency performance of buildings owned by businesses and nonprofits, thereby lowering their overall energy costs and the associated carbon emissions.
 These activities will include, but are not limited to, the following: